neurolibre/full-stack-server/README.md

 sudo systemctl restart nginx
 ```

 That's it!
-The server should be accessible at the domain you configured (e.g. preview.neurolibre.org)
+The server should be accessible at the domain you configured (e.g. https://preview.neurolibre.org)

+This is required for both server types.

-> Remember to use the correct name (`neurolibre-<type>.conf`) for the respective server.
+> Remember to use the correct name (`neurolibre-<type>.conf`) for the respective (`preprint` or `preview`) server you are configuring.

 > Also, if your upstream server, i.e. the gunicorn socket, is not active, the webpage will not load.
 Ensure that `sudo systemctl status neurolibre-<type>.service` shows active status for the respective server.

-### Newrelic for Host and NGINX server
+### Newrelic installation

 We will deploy New Relic Infrastructure (`newrelic-infra`) and the NGINX integration for New Relic (`nri-nginx`,[source repo](https://github.com/newrelic/nri-nginx)) to monitor the status of our host virtual machine (VM) and the NGINX server.